pzembrod/cc64/Usage.md

 cc64 comes with 2 options to fix this, a RAM and a ROM based.
 Both patch only the lower/upper case charset, not the upper-case/graphic charset.

-Note: This hasn't been ported to the X16 yet.

 ### c-charset C64

 This is the RAM based option for the C64.